carpentries-incubator/lesson-R-packaging/_episodes/07-dependencies.md

 teaching: 15
 exercises: 5
 questions:
-- "How can I make my package as easy to install as possible"
+- "How can I make my package as easy to install as possible?"
 objectives:
 - "Use the `DESCRIPTION` file for declaring dependencies"
 keypoints: